Deva (composer)

-Devanesan Chokkalingam, also known as Deva, is a south Indian film composer and singer who predominantly works in Tamil Cinema.
-He has composed songs and provided background music for Tamil, Kannada, Telugu, and Malayalam films in a career spanning about 36 years.
+Devanesan Chokkalingam, more popularly known as Thenisai Thendral Deva, is an Indian composer and singer who predominantly works in Tamil cinema.
+He has composed songs and provided background music for Tamil, Kannada, Telugu, and Malayalam films in a career closing in on four decades.
 He has composed music for more than 400 films.

 Personal life

-Deva was born to M. C. Chokkalingam and M. C. Krishnaveni.
+Deva was born on 20 November 1950 to M. C. Chokkalingam and M. C. Krishnaveni.
 Even in his childhood, Deva was attracted to the world of music.
 Teaming up with Chandra Bose, he staged many musical programmes.
-He started learning classical music under Dhanraj and has completed a course in Western music at Trinity College of Music in London.
-His son Srikanth Deva is also a music director, as are his brothers, who have formed the duo Sabesh–Murali.
-His nephew Jai is an actor.
+He started learning classical music from JB Krishna and continued the same with Dhanraj and has completed a course in Western music at Trinity College of Music in London.
+His son Srikanth Deva is also a music composer, as are his brothers, who have formed the duo Sabesh–Murali.
+His nephew Jai is an actor and Music Composer.
+Srikanth's wife Febi is a playback singer.

 Career

-Before coming to cinema, Deva worked for some time in the television field.
+Before coming to cinema, Deva worked for some time in Doordarshan Podhigai channel and composed songs for the show Vayalum Vaazhvum.
 In those days, Deva's brothers were working in the musical troupes of Illayaraja and other music directors as instrumentalists.
 His first film, Manasukketha Maharasa, was released in 1989.
 He was then called to work on the movie Vaigasi Poranthachu.
 After the release of Vaikaasi Poranthaachu, his name became known throughout the Tamil community.

 The great music composer M. S. Viswanathan called him “thenisai thendral”, or the breeze of sweet music.
 So far, he has composed music for more than 400 films, which include Tamil, Telugu, Kannada and Malayalam films.
 He is also famous for his compositions for religious films.
-He was widely acclaimed for his scores for the Rajinikanth starrer Annamalai (1992) and Baashha (1995).
+He was widely acclaimed for his scores for the Rajinikanth starrer Annaamalai (1992) and Baashha (1995).

-The 1990s belonged as much to Deva as it did to A. R. Rahman.
 In 1996, Deva composed tunes for 36 movies.
-His scores played a big role in the emergence of actors Ajith and Vijay, with hits such as Aasai (1995), Kadhal Kottai (1996), Nerrukku Ner (1997), Ninaithen Vandhai (1998), Priyamudan (1998), Vaalee (1999), Kushi (2000) helping them establish themselves as the next-generation superstars.
+His scores played a big role in the emergence of actors Ajith Kumar and Vijay, with hits such as Aasai (1995), Kadhal Kottai (1996), Nerrukku Ner (1997), Ninaithen Vandhai (1998), Priyamudan (1998), Vaalee (1999), Kushi (2000) helping them establish themselves as the next-generation superstars.

 In 2014, Anirudh Ravichander chose Deva to sing a gaana song in his album Maan Karate.